DZykov/MultiplayerWebGame/readme.md

 ![alt text](https://github.com/DZykov/MultiplayerWebGame/blob/master/img/start_screen.png)

 At the start of a session, user may choose to what room to connect; moreover, the user may choose the colour for the character, and its bullets.
-After, that the user is taken to the battlefiend to other players.
+Then, the user is taken to the battlefiend to other players.

 ## Game Features